 Booking Ahead Is More Flexible

-If you want the option to change your ticket, you can book ahead and select a ticket that allows for refunds and changes.
+If you want to change your ticket, you can book ahead and select a ticket that allows for refunds and changes.
 Much like when booking a plane ticket, if you pay a little more, you can opt for a ticket with more flexibility.
-The one exception are inner-city trains and other commuter lines.
-These train lines usually don’t sell out (although they may be full when you board) and so they have more flexibility.
+The one exception is inner-city trains and other commuter lines.
+These train lines usually don’t sell out (although they may be full when you board), so they have more flexibility.

-What if I really want to buy my ticket at the station?
+What if I want to buy my ticket at the station?

-Tickets sell out fast, so book your later travel dates as soon as you arrive in Italy.
+- Tickets sell out fast, so book your later travel dates when you arrive in Italy.

-The lines at the counters can be long so don’t arrive last minute.
+- The lines at the counters can be long, so avoid arriving at the last minute.

 How Do I Book A Trenitalia Ticket Online?